THE VALLEY SURGERY

 Linda is responsible for the efficient administration of the practice and is happy to discuss queries, comments and suggestions regarding the day-

 Ed helps us manage our communication systems and information technology.
 Ed is very experienced in medical IT and practice management.

-Lynne is our senior receptionist and she is helped by Andrea, Diane, Lesley, Wendy, Sarah, Helen and Jo to carry out the very difficult task of trying to meet the needs of both patients and doctors.
+Lynne is our Office Manager and she is helped by Andrea, Diane, Lesley, Wendy, Sarah, Helen, Jo and Donna to carry out the very difficult task of trying to meet the needs of both patients and doctors.
 They will deal with your queries, appointments and repeat prescriptions as efficiently and as quickly as possible.
 Sometimes they need to ask one or two questions to help judge the urgency of the request but they are bound by the same principles of confidentiality as the nurses and medical staff.
 We also have a rotating apprentice member of staff.

 Pat and Mel are our secretaries.
 They, amongst other tasks, will type the hospital referral letters.
 If you have an issue with any of these, please speak to them.

 Appointments can be made at reception for blood tests with our phlebotomists.